 - Give yourself enough time ... the building will be open at 11:30 AM and set-up should be completed by 12:00PM.
-The meeting starts at 12:30:00 PM.
-There are two exceptions ... the December Christmas Party and the May Awards Banquet ... these events begin at noon so the building will be open at 11:00 AM those months.

 - What you need to bring:

 - o Cookies and Snacks of your choice.
 January is the month we celebrate our annual birthday party so a Birthday cake or cup cakes would be appropriate.

 - What the club provides:

-- o Plates, Cups, Napkins, Cream, Sugar, Plastic-ware and a Trash Bag ... these are located in a couple of boxes marked "KITCHEN" in the storage bin on the 2nd shelf.
+- Plates, Cups, Napkins, Cream, Sugar, Plastic-ware and a Trash Bag ... these are located in a couple of boxes marked "KITCHEN" in the storage bin on the 2nd shelf.

 - When any of these supplies are depleted, please notify the 1st Vice President / Membership Chairman to replenish it/them.

 - Set-up:

 - o Make coffee & tea

-- Place the TIP can on the counter.

 - o Place the napkins, plates, plastic-ware

-- Place the refreshments in the middle.
+- o Place the refreshments in the middle.

-- Arrange drinks and cups or glasses at the end of the counter or on the small table by the drinking fountain.
+- o Arrange drinks and cups or glasses at the end of the counter or on the small table by the drinking fountain.